 In this position, there may also be opportunities to work with a full range of outpatient addiction services, provide clinical services in both jail and school settings, and learn how to supervise treatment plans.
 Interns in this track also regularly work with clients referred by DCS, the court system, and probation.
-The majority of the internship is focused on traditional community mental health generalist practice: intakes, therapy, crisis intervention, etc. Specialized services are provided at select locations with the Valley Oaks system.
+The majority of the internship is focused on traditional community mental health generalist practice: initial assessment, individual/family/group therapy, crisis intervention, etc. Specialized services are provided at select locations within the Valley Oaks system.

 Interns in the Generalist Track (Crawfordsville) will generally work a Monday – Friday schedule from 8:00 am – 5:00 pm each day.
 There may be some flexibility to work later hours such as 9:00 am – 6:00 pm or longer days balanced with shorter days such as 8:00 am – 6:00 pm one day and 8:00 am – 4:00 pm another day (as long as the intern is scheduled to work 40 hours in a given workweek).
 Such variations are not guaranteed and must be approved by both the main primary supervisor as well as the site supervisor for the clinic affected by the change in schedule.

 The intern will spend four days per week at the Crawfordsville office and one day per week in the Community Living Program for Children & Adolescents.
 Part of the four days at their primary site will include time devoted to psychological assessment.